Depending on your industry, you may need to comply with a number of laws, including:

 - HIPAA or The Health Insurance Portability and Accountability Act, which is familiar to many Americans.
 It outlines the way healthcare groups and organizations handle protected patient information, including how it is shared.

 Included in each of these laws, and under many others, is information and regulations pertaining to how physical documents and electronic storage devices that contain confidential information are both stored and destroyed.

 The Proper Disposal of Information Matters Now More Than Ever

 Properly shredding and destroying information is just as important as securely storing it.
-This prevents documents from falling into the wrong hands, prevents your organization from breaches, and ensures you are able to operate at an optimal level of functioning while maintaining customer trust.
-It also keeps you in compliance with the laws listed above and others that might pertain to your particular business, preventing fines and legal action when standards are not met.
+This prevents documents from falling into the wrong hands, prevents your organization from breaches, and ensures you can operate at optimal levels while maintaining customer trust.
+It also keeps you in compliance with the laws listed above and others that might pertain to your business, preventing fines and legal action when standards are not met.

 If you’re unsure of which laws dictate the way you handle private information, we recommend talking with your attorney before moving forward.

 But, In the Meantime…

 While you become more familiar with regulations that pertain to your organization, you can take proactive steps to be more intentional in how you handle document destruction and shredding.

 When searching for a shredding service, consider the following questions:

 - Does the facility at which your documents will be shredded record access via key cards and video surveillance?